SKefalidis/Pythia/README.md

 - `neuralqa/` contains the source code of Pythia and auxiliary linkers
 - `tools/` contains helper tools for creating indices, ontology graphs and query manipulation

+### How to run
+🚧 Index files are quite large and currently being uploaded... 🚧

 ## Benchmarks
 Coming soon...